-2018 Fantasy Football Draft Prep: What happened in Week 1 of the preseason?
+2018 Fantasy Football Draft Prep: Preseason Week 1 instant reactions

 - Nick Vannett looks like the Seahawks top tight end.
 We'll see if he's truly Jimmy Graham's replacement but Vannett played on 9-of-12 snaps with Wilson on the first drive and collected three targets.
 A third-year player, Vannett is 6-foot-6 and 260 pounds with 15 career catches on 19 targets.

+- The Titans have a good quarterback!
+Marcus Mariota seemed to mesh very well with the new Titans offense, which isn't a surprise given his mobility.
+He still needs help in the passing game (he played at the Packers without Delanie Walker and Corey Davis) but he's on his way to having some really nice weeks.

 - The Browns have two good quarterbacks!
 Tyrod Taylor dished dimes and Baker Mayfield didn't look much like a rookie in his first game.
-Maybe the Giants defense helped a little but both played well.
+Maybe the Giants defense helped a little but both played well -- and without Josh Gordon.
 Nabbing both in a two-quarterback league continues to seem like a great plan.

+- Jarvis Landry could catch 100 passes.
+If Gordon's absence extends into the season, Landry will be a target hog.
+Like, more so than maybe ever.
+Gordon will sink in my ranks if there's still no sign of him in two weeks.
+Begin feeling good about taking Landry before pick No. 50.

+- Chicago's offense changed coaches but was still blecch.
+The Bears' O-line struggled with Cincinnati's defense and Mitchell Trubisky couldn't get anything going with Kevin White, Anthony Miller or Trey Burton (his consistent targets over two drives).
+We'll hope for better next week.

 - Geoff Swaim is leading the Jason Witten replacement derby.
 Swaim played every down with Dak Prescott.
 He's a good blocker and average receiver.
 He had zero targets at San Fran.